-Long initially had denied paternal responsibility and had refused to make court-mandated month child support payments.
-But after a paternity test established that Long was the boy’s father, Long was awarded joint custody on May 9, 2007, and his mandatory monthly child support payments were eliminated.
+Long initially had denied paternal responsibility and had refused to make court-mandated monthly child support payments.
+But after a paternity test established that Long was the boy’s father, Long was awarded joint custody on May 9, 2007, and his child support arrearage was erased.

 In an attempt to get the joint custody agreement set aside and to get her claim for arrearages reinstated, Baskerville claimed Long kidnapped the boy.
 Following this allegation, the judge denied Baskerville’s motion to terminate Long’s parenting rights, but granted her motion to reinstate the arrearages.

 An angry Long came to Baskerville’s home on May 15, 2007.
 The events of that day led to Long being charged with felony use of a firearm, felon in possession of a firearm, felonious assault, and domestic violence.